-As described in Note 10 to the financial statements, the carrying amount of the Company's E&E Assets was \$17,083,689 as of April 30, 2024.
-As more fully described in Note 3 to the financial statements, an impairment review is undertaken at the end of each reporting period or when indicators of impairment arise that its carrying amount may not be recoverable.
+As described in Note 10 to the financial statements, the carrying amount of the Company's E&E Assets was \$16,531,490 as of April 30, 2025.
+As more fully described in Notes 2 and 3 to the financial statements, management assesses E&E Assets for indicators of impairment at each reporting period.

 The principal considerations for our determination that the assessment of impairment indicators of the E&E Assets is a key audit matter are that there was judgment made by management when assessing whether there were indicators of impairment for the E&E Assets, specifically relating to the assets' carrying amount which is impacted by the Company's intent and ability to continue to explore and evaluate these assets.
-This in turn led to a high degree of auditor judgment, subjectivity, and effort in performing procedures to evaluate audit evidence relating to the judgments made by management in their assessment of indicators of impairment that could give rise to the requirement to prepare an estimate of the recoverable amount of the E&E Asset.
+This in turn led to a high degree of auditor judgment, subjectivity, and effort in performing procedures to evaluate audit evidence relating to the judgments made by management in their assessment of indicators of impairment that could give rise to the requirement to prepare an estimate of the recoverable amount of the E&E Assets.

-Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
+Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the financial statements.
 Our audit procedures included, among others:

-- Evaluating management's assessment of impairment indicators. - Evaluating the intent for the E&E Assets through discussion and communication with management. - Reviewing the Company's recent expenditure activity and expenditure budgets for future periods. - Assessing compliance with agreements and expenditure requirements including reviewing option agreements and vouching cash payments and share issuances. - Assessing the Company's rights to explore E&E Assets including sending a confirmation request to an optionor to ensure good standing of an agreement. - Obtaining, on a test basis through government websites, confirmation of title to ensure mineral rights underlying the E&E Assets are in good standing.
+- Evaluating management's assessment of impairment indicators. - Evaluating the intent for the E&E Assets through discussion and communication with management. - Reviewing the Company's recent expenditure activity and expenditure budgets for future periods. - Assessing compliance with agreements and expenditure requirements including reviewing option agreements and vouching cash payments. - Assessing the Company's rights to explore E&E Assets including sending confirmation requests to optionors to ensure good standing of agreements. - Obtaining, on a test basis, confirmation of title to ensure mineral rights underlying the E&E Assets are in good standing.